26 Best Places To Visit In Spiti Valley: A Detailed Guide

 How to reach Hikkim: Hikkim is a 16 km (45-minute) bumpy drive away from Kaza and you can easily hire a vehicle or get on a state transport bus heading to Hikkim to get there.

-Things to do in Hikkim: Sending post from world’s highest post office, walking tour of the village, hiking, exploring the monastery, fossil hunting
+Things to do in Hikkim: Sending post from the world’s highest post office, walking tour of the village, hiking, exploring the monastery, fossil hunting

 7. Langza Village